Frameworks

 Legal Framework Checklist Summary

-To assist organisations in the development of their legal framework, a checklist divided by stages of development of Safeguarding is provided below.
+To assist organisations in the development of their Safeguarding legal framework, a checklist divided by stages of development of Safeguarding is provided below.

 Organisations can assess their current level of development by checking the items that they already have implemented.
 Based on this assessment each organisation can identify their specific needs.